-We do plan to offer Learn to Scull programs this summer with registration opening soon!
+We are offering the Learn to Scull programs this summer.
+Registration is now open!
 Learning to row in a single-person scull is a great way to enjoy the outdoors in a socially distanced setting.

 What is sweep rowing?

 In sweep rowing, each rower has only one oar.
 Boats have two, four, or eight rowers, and each boat is usually steered and directed by a coxswain.